klidi/assessment/README.md

 The api accepts other parameters like offset, order, sort.
 P.s offset does not give the expected result from spaceX api.

-On the request/response examples the comics response is a spacex response , from there i can not assume what properties will go in the response and also what parameters will be used for that resource.
+On the request/response examples the comics response is a spacex response , from there i can not assume what properties will go in the response for.
 Also by looking at comics api does not help in this matter.
-I have prepared the infrastructure to plug it in and stoped there.
+I have prepared the infrastructure to plug it in and stoped there.If i find time today i will try and integrate it.

 In the controller index Action: